-Once you have read this article and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to learn how technology can help pupils develop their understanding through dialogue.
+Once you have read this article and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Technologies to support pupils with SEND’ to continue your learning.

 © Chartered College of Teaching